 Popular Skills for Claims Adjuster

-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, skills in Construction Estimating, Litigation Case Management, Investigation, and Insurance are correlated to pay that is above average, with boosts between 10 percent and 14 percent.
+Claims Adjusters report using a wide range of professional skills.
+Most notably, skills in Construction Estimating, Litigation Case Management, Investigation, and Insurance are correlated to pay that is above average, with boosts in pay of 13 percent.
 Those listing Typing as a skill should be prepared for drastically lower pay.
-Bilingual and Oral / Verbal Communication also typically command lower compensation.
-Most people skilled in Claim Handling are similarly competent in Negotiation.
+Oral / Verbal Communication and Bilingual also typically command lower compensation.
+For most people, competency in Claim Handling are, more often than not, also skilled in Negotiation.

 Pay by Experience Level for Claims Adjuster